Plants ordered today will ship within 2 weeks.

 Hardy to zones to 4 to 8

-(Official Yarrow; Oregon Mountain Yarrow; White Flowered Yarrow) Creeping herbaceous perennial.
-Native to temperate zones worldwide, and often found in alpine meadows.
+(Official Yarrow; White Flowered Yarrow) Creeping herbaceous perennial flowering white to 2 feet tall.
+Native to temperate zones worldwide.
 Traditional usage (TWM): vulnerary, anti-inflammatory, antiseptic and styptic.
 Plant prefers standard garden soil or poor soil, full sun and requires little water.
 Space 2 feet apart, will spread.

 Potted plant, Certified Organically Grown